flyx/libyaml_constructor/Readme.md

  * `list`: for structs containing a `data` pointer as well as two unsigned values `count` and `capacity`. libyaml_mapper will treat the annotated struct as dynamically growing list of items.
+ * `repr`: takes a parameter.
+Currently only supported for enum values.
+   Enum value will be loaded from the representation given as parameter.
+   This means that the spelling of the enum value in the code will *not* be accepted.

 ## Example